-Operations, of course, covers a wide range of concerns for risk control in financial transactions.
-Funding sources, third-party vendor services, custodial services among others flow through operations.
+Operations, cover a wide range of concerns for risk control in financial transactions.
+Funding sources, third-party vendor services, custodial services and others flow through operations.
 Security, quality control, compliance, and risk management demand strict oversight, but are only as good as the operations process and the systems that support it.

-Maintaining Checks and Balances Are Crucial Than Ever
+Maintaining Checks and Balances Are More Crucial Than Ever

-While individual ownership of responsibilities remains ideal, the need for checks and balances within the links of command are paramount.
+While individual ownership of responsibilities remains ideal, the need for checks and balances within the chain of command are paramount.
 Through each step of the operations control process, reporting rises to higher level management with less detail.
-In light of that, the need for easy review of red flags and concerns must be available through a workflow management system, particularly a cloud-based system that can be access from anywhere.

 Reporting Needs and Process Will Increase with Additional Rigor